21 Oct 2015

 Challenging historical and contemporary stereotypes, in Pursuit of Venus [infected] returns the gaze of imperialism with a speculative twist that disrupts notions of beauty, authenticity, history and myth.
 It is designed for multi-channel projection to create an immersive cinematic experience.

-Dr Grant says, “This will be New Zealand’s 8th official exhibition at the Venice Biennale.
+Dr Grant says, “This will be New Zealand’s 8th official exhibition at the biennale.
 A series of diverse and powerful presentations by New Zealand artists has preceded it and Creative New Zealand took a very broad view of the possibilities and form that the next presentation might take.
 I congratulate the selection panel and Alastair Carruthers on this powerful decision for 2017.”

-The Venice Biennale opens every two years in late May or June and runs for approximately six months.
+The biennale opens every two years in late May or June and runs for approximately six months.
 It involves more than 80 countries and attracts over 30,000 key international curators, critics, collectors and artists to the three-day Vernissage (preview) period alone.
 It is the world’s largest and most prestigious international contemporary art exhibition, attended by key curators, writers and collectors.

 Creative New Zealand’s financial commitment will be $700,000 over two financial years.